Greensleeves: Mythology, History and Music. Part 1 of 3: Mythology

 But now Ise no longer must tarry here.

-In this case, the grass innuendo is taken further with reference to having “mow’d” the parson’s daughter.
+In this case, the green gown innuendo is explicitly associated with grass and taken further: he “mow’d” the parson’s daughter.

 We can trace the idea still further back to the broadside of 1675-1696, THE Shepherd’s Ingenuity: OR, The Praise of the Green Gown, which begins (original spelling and punctuation) …